celo-org/celo-monorepo/packages/terraform-modules-public/gcp/example/README.md

     celocli account:get-metadata $CELO_VALIDATOR_GROUP_RG_ADDRESS
     celocli account:get-metadata $CELO_VALIDATOR_RG_ADDRESS
     ```

+22. Verify validator and attestation performance
+    You can see how well your validator group is performing visually by looking at the [Mainnet Block Map](https://cauldron.pretoriaresearchlab.io/block-map) from [Pretoria Research Lab](https://cauldron.pretoriaresearchlab.io/).

+    Pretoria has also created an [Attestation Map](https://cauldron.pretoriaresearchlab.io/attestations).

+    The cLabs team also has a [firebase dashboard](https://metabase.celo-networks-dev.org/public/dashboard/b0a27650-1d62-4645-81d7-26ff7546ff0d?date_filter=past2weeks~&validator_address=0x474df04481f778b46Fc71204C72B6A8BE396F0FF) that allows you to visualize attestation performance, and also seeks to identify situations in which an attestation failed due to operator (rather than user) error.

 # Areas for improvement
 * move sshd to non standard port to reduce brute force noise